Foods to Lower Blood Sugar

 Ok, no lecture here but, you should be eating as many vegetables as possible.
 I’ve never heard that they aren’t good for you, have you?
 Be honest.

-Fruits are awesome, but
+Fruits are Awesome, but

 I think about things this way.
 I spent so much of my life eating the wrong foods and the wrong way.
 The seesaw diet, up and down.
 Have you have been on so many diets and even lose the weight just to go right back to where you were and then some?

 For me, I feel it’s been more about emotional eating then anything else.
 Eat because you’re bored?
 Tastes good?
 The cakes and ice cream are calling your name?
 Been there, done that.
 Everyone needs emotional support no matter what it is for.
+The emotional support can help more than you think.

 There’s power in numbers.
 When you need to vent or have someone hold you up a little, let’s have each other’s backs, ok?
 I’ll start by saying I will if you will?
 Ok, I lied.
 I will, even if you won’t!